UPDATED. May 2019

-The Council now has a plan to reduced hours at some community libraries and is making some staff redundant.
-The proposals are to also close Sutton Coldield and Aston library.
-Birmingham Unison is aginst this and has started a campaign against it.
+The Council now has a reduced hours at some community libraries and has made some staff redundant.

 Tier 1 Libraries - 35 hours per week